ypinhsuan/tp/docs/UserGuide.md

 1. utility area.

 The command box is the area for you to enter your commands.
-The result of each command would be shown in the result display box, which is located immediately below the command box.
+The result of each command will be shown in the result display box, which is located immediately below the command box.

 ![Command box and result display box](images/ugimages/CommandAndDisplayBox.png)